General Information

 Guides To Good Designs

-Your design should be able to accommodate your family's favourite activities, from relaxation and casual gatherings to children's games, barbecues, and entertaining.
+Meet Your Needs Your design should be able to accommodate your family's favourite activities, from relaxation and casual gatherings to children's games, barbecues, and entertaining.

-As an extension of your indoor living space, your patio should offer the same feeling of privacy as interior rooms do, but with no sense of confinement.
+Protect Privacy As an extension of your indoor living space, your patio should offer the same feeling of privacy as interior rooms do, but with no sense of confinement.
 Do you need to add screens, or plantings to remedy the problem?
 Could an ivy-draped wall and a trickling fountain help buffer unwanted noise?

-Adequate lighting is need during the night.
+Be Aware of Safety Adequate lighting is need during the night.

-A patio should entice people outdoors.
+Think Transition A patio should entice people outdoors.
 So be sure to consider the transition from the inside of your house to the outside.
 Wide French or sliding glass doors make the outdoors look inviting and also make the interior space expand psychologically.

 Try to create attractive transitions between different areas of the patio and between these and the rest of the garden.
 The use of edgings, borders, steps, and railings can make or break your design.

-Focus on your family's needs and activities.
+Defining Use Areas Focus on your family's needs and activities.
 Think about the way you live, making a list of what's most important to you (if you have children, get their input, too); then, if you need to compromise, you can compromise on the less important things.

 Next, review your yard's assets.
 Can your plan capitalise on a fine view?
 Perhaps your design can take advantage of a sunny southern exposure or an impressive garden tree.